mimoduo/mimogear/docs/postcss/utilities.md

 ##Media Query

-There are two available media query mixins for use within Mimogear, "media" and "enlarged-media".
+There are two available media query mixins for use within Mimogear, _media_ and _enlarged-media_.

 The **media** mixin is a min-width only media query that accepts a unit width as a parameter.
 The following example calls the media mixin given a width of aldnoah and then applies the included style to the rosewaal selector.